christinereyes/liferay-docs/discover/portal/articles/commerce/01-catalog-management/02-products/00-product-types-intro.markdown

 **Title**: Name your product.
 This is the only required field.

-**Short Description**: Enter an abstract of the product's full description if you need to display brief version.
-Text entered here could be displayed where the product appears in thumbnail form or in search results--anywhere space is limited.
+**Short Description**: Enter an abstract of the product's full description if you need to display a brief version.
+Text entered here could be displayed where the product appears in thumbnail form or in search results&mdash;anywhere space is limited.

 **Full Description**: This text would typically be displayed to customers on the